Hermetic Programming: Parameterizing Access to State

 Types of State

-State can exist before a function call (existing state), or be allocated during the function call (fresh state).
+State can exist before a function call (existing state), or be allocated during the call (fresh state).

 Grafting State